PressCrew/infinity/dashboard/docs/comps_screens_cfg.md

 ## Screens Component: Configuration

 The screens component is used to create "pages" of content which can then be added to the Infinity control panel.
-Screens are automatically added to the dropdown menu and can be nested to build up a cascading menu.
+Screens are automatically added to the drop down menu and can be nested to build up a cascading menu.
 You can even add icons and control the order in which they are shown/listed using only configuration directives.